FirebaseExtended/firebase-queue/README.md

 [![Coverage Status](https://img.shields.io/coveralls/firebase/firebase-queue.svg?branch=master&style=flat)](https://coveralls.io/r/firebase/firebase-queue)
 [![GitHub version](https://badge.fury.io/gh/firebase%2Ffirebase-queue.svg)](http://badge.fury.io/gh/firebase%2Ffirebase-queue)

-A fault-tolerant, multi-worker, multi-stage job pipeline built on Firebase.
+A fault-tolerant, multi-worker, multi-stage job pipeline built on the Firebase realtime database.

 ## Purpose of a Queue

-Queues in Firebase can be used to organize workers or perform background work on data stored in a Firebase like generating thumbnails of images, filtering message contents and censoring data, or fanning data out to other locations in your Firebase.
+Queues can be used in your Firebase app to organize workers or perform background work like generating thumbnails of images, filtering message contents and censoring data, or fanning data out to multiple locations in your Firebase database.
 First, let's define a few terms we'll use when talking about a queue:
   - `task` - a unit of work that a queue worker can process
   - `spec` - a definition of an operation that the queue will perform on matching tasks
   - `job` - one of more `spec`'s that specify a series of ordered operations to be performed